Nopey/ofmice/README.md

 ### UI things
 * disable launch button if it outlook is bad
 * investigate russian translation
-* make button look like update button when updates needed
-* add a close button and disable decorations with https://developer.gnome.org/gtk3/stable/GtkWindow.html#gtk-window-set-decorated
+* Download progress bar

 ### distribution things
-* Launcher self update detection
+* Launcher update detection (go into offline mode if user says they dont care)
 * Double check the licenses of the crates and steamworks.
 * Double check builds are for i686 rather than x64
 * (Cross?)
 Build Windows binaries
+* Launcher self update, replacement